brenohildebrand/markee/README.md

 # Markee

 <p>
     Markee is an app to write markdown files.
-It shows you a preview and automatically saves the files in the browser storage.
+It shows you the preview and automatically saves all the files in your browser.
 It's open-source!
 Enjoy it!
 </p>

 <br/>